rapidminer-labs/rapidminer-extension-indb-oracle-sample/README.md

 What is this sample project about?
 ----------------------------------

 This a just a sample project.
 It aims to show you how to extend the database support and the operator set that the In-Database Processing extension provides.
 It uses the well-defined concepts of that extension to help adding database-specific code as simply as possible.
 This project also works as a regular RapidMiner extension that can be used together with the original In-Database Processing extension.
+Note that to be able to use this extension, you need to enable **Grand additional permissions to unsigned extensions** under **Preferences** / **Start-up** (requires a Studio restart after changing the setting, see the [documentation for details](https://docs.rapidminer.com/latest/developers/extensions/security/#permissions)).

 The goal here is to allow partners, customers to extend the In-Database Processing capibilities to also cover their RDBMS/cloud engine where they may have more expertise than anyone else.
 You are also encouraged to join the community and share your extension with others as well.

 Disclaimer
 ----------

 Do NOT use this extension in production.
 It is just a sample that provides an example on how to customize the behaviour of In-Database Processing extension for your database.
 It does not add support for Oracle databases, only shows you how you can start a similar project.
 Also, see incomplete list of known issues below.

 How to extend In-Database Processing capabilities?